| | |

 Chill Bar & Grill

-The first place we stopped at while we strolled along Amed beach.
-It reminded us of Greece with the white and blue decor, they had gentle reggae playing and the sea view was perfect.
-With sand under our feet and a partly Mexican menu, it’s perfect.
+The first place I stopped at while strolling along Amed Beach reminded me of Greece with its white and blue decor.
+Gentle reggae was playing, and the sea view was perfect.
+With sand under my feet and a Mexican menu, it was perfect.

 Green Leaf Cafe